-Title 56, Section 302.1.C.(1) requires that all recreational anglers fishing south of the “saltwater line” (see page 22) for saltwater species have in their possession a Louisiana saltwater angler’s license IN ADDITION TO a basic Louisiana fishing license EXCEPT those persons otherwise exempted.
+Title 56, Section 302.1.C.(1) requires that all recreational anglers fishing south of the “saltwater line” (see General Information) for saltwater species have in their possession a Louisiana saltwater angler’s license IN ADDITION TO a basic Louisiana fishing license EXCEPT those persons otherwise exempted.
 All regulations apply regardless of where the fish is taken.

 Recreational Offshore Landing Permit

 Recreational anglers who are 16 years of age or older and charter captains are required to obtain this permit (free of charge) to possess tunas, billfish, swordfish, amberjacks, groupers, hinds, snappers, dolphinfish, wahoo and cobia.
-Anglers wishing to obtain or renew a permit must register or login at https://rolp.wlf.la.gov.
+Anglers wishing to obtain or renew a permit must register or login at rolp.wlf.la.gov.
 More details on this program are also available on this site.
-The requirement for anglers on a for-hire trip to have the permit has been removed, instead only requiring the charter captain to have the permit in possession.
-The requirement for anglers that are 15 years of age and under to have the permit has also been removed.
+The requirement for anglers on a for-hire trip to have the permit has been removed; instead, it is required that the charter captain have a valid Charter Recreational Offshore Landing Permit in his/her possession.

 Activities that Require a License